zopefoundation/ZODB/README.txt

 -------------

 ZODB 3.6 requires Python 2.3.4 or later.
-For best results, we recommend Python 2.3.5.
-Python 2.4.1 can also be used.
+For best results, we recommend Python 2.4.2 or later.

-The Zope 2.8 release, and Zope3 releases, should be compatible with this version of ZODB.
-Note that Zope 2.7 and higher includes ZEO, so this package should only be needed to run a ZEO server.
+The Zope 2.9 and Zope 3.2 releases include this version of ZODB.
+Note that Zope 2.7 and higher include ZEO, so this package should only be needed to run a ZEO server.

-ZEO servers and clients are wholly compatible among 3.3, 3.3.1, 3.4, 3.5, and
+ZEO servers and clients are wholly compatible among 3.3, 3.3.1, 3.4, 3.5,
-3.6; a ZEO client from any of those versions can talk with a ZEO server from any.
+and 3.6; a ZEO client from any of those versions can talk with a ZEO server from any.

 Trying to mix ZEO clients and servers from 3.3 or later from ZODB releases before 3.3 is much harder.
 ZODB 3.3 introduced multiversion concurrency